143 Cognitive Science Building

 Note: Admission to the interdisciplinary PhD program is contingent upon applying to and being accepted in a home department.

 Primary specialization is accomplished through the home department.
-Students are expected to maintain good standing within their home departments and to complete all requirements of their home departments through qualification for candidacy for the PhD degree.
+Students are expected to maintain good standing within their home departments and to complete all requirements of their home departments through qualification for candidacy for the PhD.

 The power of an interdisciplinary graduate training program lies in large measure in its ability to provide the student the tools of inquiry of more than one discipline.
 Students in the cognitive science interdisciplinary program are expected to gain significant expertise in areas of study outside of those covered by their home departments.
 Such expertise can be defined in several ways.
 The second area might coincide with that of an established discipline, and study within that discipline would be appropriate.
 Alternatively, the area could be based upon a substantive issue of cognitive science that spans several of the existing disciplines, and study within several departments would be involved.
 In either case, students work with their adviser and the Instructional Advisory Committee to develop an individual study plan designed to give them this secondary specialization.
-A list of courses in cognitive studies at UC San Diego is available.
-This requirement takes the equivalent of a full year of study, possibly spread out over several years.
-Often it is valuable to perform an individual research project sponsored by a faculty member in a department other than the student’s home department.
+The secondary specialization typically consists of either six courses outside the home department or the equivalent of spending a year working in a lab outside the home department.
+This requirement can take the equivalent of a full year of study (e.g., two courses per quarter), possibly spread out over several years.

 The following list demonstrates some ways to fulfill the secondary specialization requirement.
 It should be emphasized that these programs are only examples.
-Students will devise individual plans by working with their advisers and the advisory committee.
+Most commonly, students devise individual plans by working with their advisers and the advisory committee.
 Ideally, students who elect to do research in their areas of secondary interest will be able to accomplish a substantive piece of work, either one of publishable quality or one that will be of significant assistance in their dissertation projects.

 Cognitive Social Sciences.
 A course sequence from sociology and anthropology, including one or two courses in field methods and a research project under the direction of a cognitive social sciences faculty member.
 The course sequence and project should be worked out with the advisory committee to reflect the interests and background of the student.
-Examples of courses include Distributed Cognition (Cognitive Science 234), Text and Discourse Analysis (Sociology 204), and the Anthropology of Language and Discourse (Anthropology 263).
+Examples of courses include Distributed Cognition (COGS 234), Text and Discourse Analysis (SOCI 204), and the Anthropology of Language and Discourse (ANTH 263).
 In addition, courses on field methods are offered by both anthropology and sociology.

-Computer Science and Artificial Language.
+Computer Science and Natural Language.
 This specialization requires a thorough background in computer science.
-For those who enter the program without much formal training in this area, the secondary specialization in computer science includes some upper-division undergraduate courses (CSE 100, 102, 105) and a minimum of two graduate courses (CSE 250AB).
+For those who enter the program without much formal training in this area, it would be advisable to prepare by taking upper-division CSE classes (e.g., CSE 100, 102, 105) before embarking on the secondary specialization.
 (Note that these courses require basic knowledge of programming and discrete mathematics areas that may require some additional undergraduate courses for those who lack these skills.)
 Students with stronger backgrounds in computer science may go straight to graduate courses.
 For all students interested in this specialization, the course sequences and any projects should be worked out on an individual basis with the student’s adviser.

 Discourse Structure and Processing.
 This specialization is highly interdisciplinary, spanning linguistics, computer science, psychology, sociology, philosophy, and anthropology.
 Research within this specialization depends upon which discipline is given emphasis.
 Therefore, the specialization will have to be developed according to the interests of the student.
 All students will have to demonstrate awareness and knowledge of relevant studies and the approaches of the various disciplines.